Chapter 32 Evaluating a Pre-Test/Post-Test without Control Group Design Using Paired-Samples t-test

 32.3 Chapter Supplement

 In addition to the ttest function from the lessR package covered above, we can use the t.test function from base R to estimate a paired-samples t-test.
-Because this function comes from base R, we do not need to install and access an additional package.
+Further, a statistically equivalent approach to evaluating a pre-test/post-test without control group design is to estimate an intercept-only linear regression model with the difference scores as the outcome variable, which can be done using the lm function from base R. Because these functions both come from base R, we do not need to install and access an additional package.

 32.3.1 Functions & Packages Introduced